-- Sit away from windows and direct sunlight. - If you're in a place that is too bright, try wearing lightly tinted sunglasses, if permitted to do so.

-- Ensure there are shades over the lights, or the blinds and curtains are drawn, in your study area. - Turn off harsh overhead lights and use table lamps instead.

-Let your family members know that you learn better in low light.
+and select the ones you think would work best for you.
+During Instruction or Activities Sit away from windows and direct sunlight.
+If you're in a place that is too bright, try wearing lightly tinted sunglasses, if permitted to do so.
+Working on Assignments or Independent Tasks Ensure there are shades over the lights, or the blinds and curtains are drawn, in your study area.
+Turn off harsh overhead lights and use table lamps instead.
+Preparing for Tests or Presentations Let your family members know that you learn better in low light.
+Cool Environment Warm Environment Temperature Research has shown that people work differently in a warm or cool environment.

-Temperature

-Research has shown that people work differently in a warm or cool environment.
 By making sure you are warm or cool enough, you can improve your success in learning and studying.
 You strongly prefer to study and learn in a warm environment.
 You often feel uncomfortable in a cool environment.
 Ensuring you are warm enough can help you focus and be more productive.

-Based on your results, you should try to make sure you are comfortably warm when studying and learning.
+Recommendations Based on your results, you should try to make sure you are comfortably warm when studying and learning.
 Read the following recommendations and select the ones you think would work best for you.

-- Always have a jacket, fleece or sweater with you, so that you can add a layer of warmth if you start to feel cold. - Don't be afraid to ask for the heating to be turned up in the classroom.

-Try sitting near a window in the sunshine or near another source of heat.
+During Instruction or Activities Always have a jacket, fleece or sweater with you, so that you can add a layer of warmth if you start to feel cold.
+Don't be afraid to ask for the heating to be turned up in the classroom.
+Working on Assignments or Independent Tasks Try sitting near a window in the sunshine or near another source of heat.
+Preparing for Tests or Presentations

-Make sure you have a heater in your study environment if it gets too cold for you.
+Make sure you have a heater in your study environment if it gets too cold for